TopPre-Surgical CarePost-Operative CareFeral Cats

 Arrival

-It is important to minimize your pet’s stress on the morning of surgery, since your pet will be undergoing anesthesia.
+It is important to minimize your pet’s stress on the morning of surgery since your pet will be undergoing anesthesia.
 We ask that you leave your dog in the car while you sign in at the table out front.
-Then you may return to your car and wait on our phone call to check you in.
-All dogs must be on leash.
+Then you may return to your car and wait for our phone call to check you in.
+All dogs must be on a leash.

 Vaccinations and Illnesses